 Other items of note sold included a 19t century gilt and ormolu clock which sold for £600; a 19th-century oak/mahogany banded long case clock, selling for £580; and an 18/19th-century oak dresser that reached £520.

-Other items include a Welshpool grandfather clock, a rare Lachenal and Co (London) concertina, numerous Oak dressers, a range of furniture, a good number of Beswick farm animals, silver, china, paintings, and other historic items and collectables.
+More than 150 items were included in the sale.
+Items include a Welshpool Grandfather clock, a rare Lachenal and Co (London) concertina, numerous Oak dressers, a range of furniture, a good number of Beswick farm animals, silver, china, paintings, and other historic items and collectables.

 A spring auction is already planned, with a date expected to be announced shortly.